 Principle 1: Plan Ahead and Prepare

-Adequate trip planning and preparation helps backcountry travelers accomplish trip goals safely and enjoyably, while simultaneously minimizing damage to the land.
-Poor planning often results in miserable campers and damage to natural and cultural resources.
-Rangers often tell stories of campers they have encountered who, because of poor planning and unexpected conditions, degrade backcountry resources and put themselves at risk.
+When outdoor visitors plan ahead and prepare, it helps to accomplish trip goals safely and enjoyably while simultaneously minimizing damage to the land.
+Poor planning often results in a less enjoyable experience and damage to natural and cultural resources.

 • It helps ensure the safety of groups and individuals.